 Your landlord can include certain fees as part of your tenancy agreement, but there are limits to what they can charge you.
 In addition to the illegal fees listed below, always remember that your landlord cannot force you to follow an unconscionable term.
 If you think that a fee you are being charged, or any term of your tenancy agreement, is oppressive or grossly unfair, it may be unenforceable.

-Late payment of rent: Your landlord can charge a non-refundable fee of up to $25 for late payment of rent, but only if this term has been written into your tenancy agreement.
+Your landlord can charge a non-refundable fee of up to $25 for late payment of rent, but only if this term has been written into your tenancy agreement.
+See section 7 of the RTR for more information.

 - accepting an application;